-This rich Pound Cake with Strawberries is a classic dessert that will satisfy your sweet tooth!
-Fresh fruit and a dollop of whipped topping adds extra yumminess!
+This rich Pound Cake with a simple homemade strawberry topping sauce is a classic dessert that will satisfy your sweet tooth!
+Fresh fruit and a dollop of whipped topping add extra yumminess!

 Pound Cake With Strawberries

 Did you know that this cake was created back in the 1700’s WAAAY before leavening agents were incorporated into recipes?